Decades in Denver

 The Theatre Company and London’s Royal Shakespeare Company co-produced Tantalus — the ten-hour epic cycle of the Trojan War.
 Helmed by legendary director Sir Peter Hall and his son Edward, Tantalus had its world premiere in Denver to audiences from 38 states and seven foreign countries before touring the UK.

 The culmination to the season came when both The Laramie Project and Tantalus were named among Time magazine’s ten best plays of 2000.

-DCPA Broadway and Education launched the Bobby G Awards.
-Named after DCPA Broadway founder Robert S. Garner, these awards recognize the best of Colorado High School Musical Theatre.
-Two students voted Outstanding Actor and Actress of Colorado go on to represent the state in “The Jimmys” in New York City, The National High School Musical Theatre Awards program.
+DCPA Broadway launched the Bobby G Awards.
+Named in honor of DCPA Broadway founder Robert Garner, these awards recognize the best of Colorado high school musical theatre including Outstanding Leading Actor and Actress who represent Colorado at The National High School Musical Theatre Awards® (the Jimmy Awards®).

 DCPA President and Broadway Executive Director Randy Weeks passed away.
 He led the Broadway and Cabaret divisions for more than 25 years, entertaining audiences with more than 400 shows and contributing substantially to the vitality of downtown Denver.

 DCPA Founder and Chairman Emeritus Donald R. Seawell passed away at 103.
-Read the press release.

 Off-Center collaborated with Third Rail Projects to produce Sweet & Lucky, an off-site, immersive play designed to appeal to Denver’s fastest growing segment — Millennials.
 Presented in a 16,000 square foot warehouse in the popular RiNo District, the run had to be nearly doubled to accommodate demand.